Butler vs. Buffalo College Basketball Predictions & Picks - December 5

 Butler Performance Insights

-- The Bulldogs have a +115 scoring differential, topping opponents by 14.4 points per game.
-They're putting up 83.4 points per game to rank 40th in college basketball and are allowing 69 per outing to rank 141st in college basketball.
+- The Bulldogs average 83.4 points per game (40th in college basketball) while allowing 69 per contest (142nd in college basketball).
+They have a +115 scoring differential overall and outscore opponents by 14.4 points per game.

-- Butler grabs 34.8 rebounds per game (117th in college basketball) while conceding 33 per contest to its opponents.
+- Butler grabs 34.8 rebounds per game (117th in college basketball) while allowing 33 per contest to its opponents.
 It outrebounds opponents by 1.8 boards per game.

 Buffalo Performance Insights

-- The Bulls have a -111 scoring differential, falling short by 13.8 points per game.
-They're putting up 69.3 points per game, 283rd in college basketball, and are giving up 83.1 per outing to rank 350th in college basketball.
+- The Bulls are being outscored by 13.8 points per game, with a -111 scoring differential overall.
+They put up 69.3 points per game (283rd in college basketball), and give up 83.1 per outing (350th in college basketball).

 - Buffalo wins the rebound battle by 2.3 boards on average.
-It records 31.9 rebounds per game, 240th in college basketball, while its opponents pull down 29.6.
+It records 31.9 rebounds per game, 240th in college basketball, while its opponents grab 29.6.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.